FRONTLINE FEEL GOOD

 And the training that promises change gets buried in Monday's inbox.

-Meanwhile, your people are working scared.They’re putting on a brave face but worrying about dropping the ball or being found out.
+Meanwhile, more than anyone realises, your people are working scared.They’re putting on a brave face, doing the work,

-They're still showing up, but deep down, they want more from work than just to get through it.
+They're still showing up, but deep down, they sense more is possible.

 Frontline Feel Good